lulen11/cake-homework/README.md

 * Where they’re not SVGs, I like using the Next.js <Image> component for optimising images, to make use of lazy loading, but most of all I like that it forces me to put in alt tags - I believe accessibility to be very important in web & app development.

 * To rapidly build ‘Part 2’, I researched sliding and swiping open-source components.
 I wanted to leverage a lightweight and well-maintained package to create a responsive slider component with built-in swiping functionality.
 Leaning on this library ensures good UX and optimal performance.
 By using Swiper, I was able to focus on tailoring the visuals and user interactions without reinventing the wheel, resulting in a scalable and maintainable solution.

+* I didn't include the correct arrow icons in the Slider component to save on time.
+Assuming in the future, these might be imported from a Cake Design Library or icon library.

 ## Take a looky